wh33les/AcademiaMaterials/README.md

 JMM2014 is a talk I gave at the Joint Math Meetings on my thesis project.
 I couldn't find the source file.
 The slides use a lot of TikZ.

-he n5t3r4 file is the output from some code I had written in Macaulay2 (M2) during grad school.
+The n5t3r4 file is the output from some code I had written in Macaulay2 (M2) during grad school.
 M2 is not made for Windows, so I had to use an emulator and emacs to run it.

 The StuCATalk file is notes from a talk I did in grad school.
 At the time, my advisor was using PlainTeX to write all his notes so I learned how to use it, too, to make my notes look like his.